Collagen, type III, alpha 1: Clinical significance

 A few patients with arterial aneurysms without clear signs of EDS have also been found to have COL3A1 mutations.

 More recently, mutations in COL3A1 have also been identified in patients with severe brain anomalies suggesting that type III collagen is important for the normal development of the brain during embryogenesis.
 This disease is similar to that caused by mutations in GRP56 (OMIM 606854).
 Type III collagen is a known ligand for the receptor GRP56.

 The first single base mutation in the COL3A1 gene was reported in 1989 in a patient with vEDS and changed a glycine amino acid to a serine Since then, over 600 different mutations have been characterized in the COL3A1 gene.
 About 2/3 of these mutations change a glycine amino acid to another amino acid in the triple-helical region of the protein chain.
 A large number of RNA splicing mutations have also been identified.
 Interestingly, most of these mutations lead to exon skipping, and produce a shorter polypeptide, in which the Gly-Xaa-Yaa triplets stay in frame and there are no premature termination codons.

 The functional consequences of COL3A1 mutations can be studied in a cell culture system.
 A small bunch biopsy of skin is obtained from the patient and used to start the culture of skin fibroblasts which express type III collagen.
 The type III collagen protein synthesized by these cells can be studied for its thermal stability.
 In other words, the collagens can be subjected to a short digestion by proteinases called trypsin and chymotrypsin at increasing temperatures.
-Intact type III collagen molecules, which have formed a stable triple helix, can withstand such treatment till about 41oC, whereas molecules with mutations that lead to glycine substitutions fall apart at a much lower temperature.
+Intact type III collagen molecules, which have formed a stable triple helix, can withstand such treatment till about 41 °C, whereas molecules with mutations that lead to glycine substitutions fall apart at a much lower temperature.

 It is difficult to predict the clinical severity based on the type and location of COL3A1 mutations.
 Another important clinical implication is that several studies have reported on mosaicism.
 This refers to a situation where one of the parents carries the mutation in some, but not all of her or his cells, and appears phenotypically healthy, but has more than one affected offspring.
 In such a situation the risk for another affected child is higher than in a genotypically normal parent.

 Type III collagen could also be important in several other human diseases.
 Increased amounts of type III collagen are found in many fibrotic conditions such as liver and kidney fibrosis, and systemic sclerosis.
 This has led to a search for serum biomarkers that could be used for diagnosing these conditions without having to obtain a tissue biopsy.
 The most widely used biomarker is the N-terminal propeptide of type III procollagen, which is cleaved off during the biosynthesis of type III collagen.